rbuchberger/objective_elements/README.md

 ```
 It doesn't do much to validate your HTML.
 Put garbage in and you'll get garbage out.
 That said, it
 tries not to be too particular about how you use it.
+Arguments are pretty flexible about types, you
+can build things in pretty much any order or direction, and so on.

 ## Installation

  - coming eventually.
+It'll be a gem and a require.

 ## Usage